import math

 if t in cluster or any(sim(x, t, tau, metric) for x in cluster):

-# Return empty tuple if no similar cluster is found
+# Return an empty tuple if no similar cluster is found

 [docs]